video¶

 In contrast to

-for the frame, which indicate the borders and center for the window.Note
+frame, this uses nine tiles starting atse0for the frame, which indicate the borders and center for the window.Note

 The rectangle is not normalized.
 You should ensure that

-left < right
+left < rightandbottom < top.

-- proc clearRow(sbb: var Screenblock, row: range[0..31])#
+- proc clearRow(sbb: var Screenblock, row: range[0..31])¶

-Bitmap Drawing#
+Bitmap Drawing¶

 To use the bitmap drawing procedures, you have to set the appropriate bitmap mode and enable background layer 2.